KSP-KOS/KOS/doc/source/structures/gui_widgets/gui.rst

     :attr:`DRAGGABLE`                     :struct:`Boolean`               True = user can move window.
     :attr:`EXTRADELAY`                    :struct:`scalar` (seconds)      Add artificial delay to all communication with this GUI (good for testing before you get into deep space)
     :attr:`SKIN`                          :struct:`Skin`                  The skin defining the default style of widgets in this GUI.
+    :meth:`SHOW`                          none                            Call to make the gui appear :meth:`HIDE`                          none                            Call to make the gui disappear
     ===================================== =============================== =============

     .. attribute:: X